Post image for You are the King Dork of my heart

-And this is HOW IT’S DONE, Y’ALL– great (and clever) art, direct connections to the story and no YA cliches so you can walk around with this thing like a MOTHEREFFING ADULT!
+And this is HOW IT’S DONE, Y’ALL–great (and clever) art, direct connections to the story, and no YA clichés so you can walk around with this thing like a MOTHEREFFING ADULT!
 Seriously, this is one of my favorite book covers of all time.

-Ok, I have to warn you right now that this is going to be one of those book reports where I include so many quotes, you’re gonna be like, “Posh, seriously, I think you’re two pages short of pasting the entire book in here.”
-But, ok, you know how, after you see a really hilarious movie or SNL skit, you immediately want to tell yr friend all about it so that she’ll see it, and at first you’re all, “Ok, I don’t want to spoil it for you, because you really just need to see it for yourself” but then you’re just so excited that you have to say, “Well, ok, let me just tell you about this one line” and then you basically end up reenacting the entire scene because yr friend really needs to understand just how funny it was?
+Ok, I have to warn you right now that this is going to be one of those book reports where I include so many quotes, you’re gonna be like, “Sarah, seriously, I think you’re two pages short of pasting the entire book in here.”
+But, ok, you know how, after you see a really hilarious movie or SNL sketch, you immediately want to tell your friend all about it so that she’ll see it, and at first you’re all, “Ok, I don’t want to spoil it for you, because you really just need to see it for yourself” but then you’re just so excited that you have to say, “Well, ok, let me just tell you about this one line” and then you basically end up reenacting the entire scene because your friend really needs to understand just how funny it was?
 Well, that’s how I feel about writing a review of King Dork.
 I REALLY WANT YOU GUYS TO READ IT IMMEDIATELY.
 And I don’t want to spoil it for you!
 But I also can’t seem to shut up about all of my favorite parts, and when I point out them out, I REALLY NEED YOU TO UNDERSTAND HOW GREAT THEY ARE.

 (However, I DO promise not to spoil the story arc for you, because that goes against our policy.)

 So!
 As you can gather from the title, Tom Henderson is not a popular dude.
 He’s antisocial and awkward and geeky and spends most of his time lusting after unattainable girls and making up fake band names with his only friend, Sam Hellerman.
 Basically, he’s just trying to survive high school.
 But when Tom finds his dead dad’s old copy of Catcher In The Rye (a book he hates), he becomes intrigued by the cryptically underlined words and random notes in the margin.
 Tom begins to read through all of his dad’s books in an attempt to learn more about him, but all he seems to discover are more mysteries about his life and his death.
-Meanwhile, he’s still dealing with confusing girls, clueless parents and the fact that his band will never be real unless he can learn how to write songs (and play the guitar.)
+Meanwhile, he’s still dealing with confusing girls, clueless parents, and the fact that his band will never be real unless he can learn how to write songs (and play the guitar.)

 Tom Henderson, I don’t care what the haters say.
 YOU ARE THE COOLEST DUDE IN THE WORLD.
 You’re hilarious and clever and smart and self-deprecating and cynical and just when that list of adjectives makes you sound too good to be true, you go and talk about your blow job fantasy and remind me that you are totally a real guy.
 I definitely knew boys like you in high school, but I have the feeling that none of them were as secretly awesome as you are.
 You’re really into ’70s rock, but you’re not pretentious.
 You’re anti-authority, but you’re not a poser.
-And you roll yr eyes at yr mom but deep down love her anyway.
-You’re a charming, self-conscious jumble of hormones and contradictions, and I would be HONORED to join yr fake band.
+And you roll your eyes at your mom but deep down love her anyway.
+You’re a charming, self-conscious jumble of hormones and contradictions, and I would be HONORED to join your fake band.

 I’ll admit, reading about girls from a teenage boy’s perspective doesn’t really bring on the tingles.
 In fact, it’s kind of gross at times.
 But while Sam’s lust isn’t necessarily swoonworthy, it’s definitely authentic, and I don’t think I’ve ever rooted harder for a dude to get laid.

 Frank Portman’s voice for Tom is hands down the most realistic YA male perspective I have ever encountered.
-From the v. first page, I slipped effortlessly into his head, and when I hit the last page, I didn’t want to leave.
+From the very first page, I slipped effortlessly into his head, and when I hit the last page, I didn’t want to leave.
 From his dead-on commentary on his teachers to his rants about high school hell, Tom’s voice is insanely entertaining and compelling.
 Outside of his head, the dialogue is just as authentic and engaging.
 Here’s an example:

 The following morning, Sam Hellerman dropped something on my desk in homeroom.
 It was the “Thinking of Suicide?” pamphlet from the Student Resource Area.
 (They have a whole wall of poorly written, amusingly illustrated pamphlets to help students sort through their problems.
 The titles are always in the form of a question, like “Pregnant?” or “Drugs and/or Alcohol Addiction or STD?”
 “Thinking of Suicide?” is our favorite, though.)